zh249/COSC-5470-01/README.md

 The introduction of the dataset is in the data folder.

-### Goal

-To refine and expand upon the methodology proposed by Ali Hatamizadeh in their influential work.

-We have redesigned the structural components of the proposed model.

-Our enhancements better suit the complex demands of medical imaging, enhancing the model's performance and clinical applicability.

 ### Reference

 - Hatamizadeh, Ali, et al. "Unetr: Transformers for 3d medical image segmentation."
 Proceedings of the IEEE/CVF winter conference on applications of computer vision.
 2022.